Designing a Fire Escape Plan For the Family USING THIS GRID

 - Plan to call the fire department from a neighbor’s home.

-- Hold family fire drills, and practice how to exit in case of fire.
+- Hold family fire drills AT LEAST TWICE A YEAR (one during the day and one at night), and practice how to exit in case of fire.

 You wake up in the night to the constant, loud beeping sound of your smoke detector.
 It is pitch black.
 You can see and smell smoke all around you.
 Do you know what to do?